📄 PDF Version

 Experience

-Data Scientist (Accepted Offer, On Hold) • National Institute of Mental Health, National Institutes of Health • Jan.
+Data Scientist (Accepted Offer, On Hold) • National Institute of Mental Health, National Institutes of Health • Bethesda, United States • Jan.
 2025

-Selected for a competitive data scientist position in neuroimaging (offer on hold due to hiring freeze/lack of funding)
+Selected for a competitive data scientist position in reproducible neuroimaging (offer put on hold due to hiring freeze/lack of funding)

 Assistant Research Scientist • Department of Psychological and Brain Sciences, Johns Hopkins University • Feb.
 2024 - Jan.
 2025

-Visiting Researcher • Department of Knowledge Technologies, Ljubljana, Slovenia* • July 2022
+Visiting Researcher • Department of Knowledge Technologies, Jozef Stefan Institute, Ljubljana, Slovenia • July 2022

 Proposed project and obtained an international travel grant (Slovenian Research Agency) • Developed a pipeline testing retrieval capacities of language models across training and scale (14M to 12B parameters) • Wrote and published final report